56434676

 Secluded Treehouse in Somerset Woods Approved After Six-Year Wait

-Designed by CSK Chartered Architects, the treehouse promises to be “a distinctive piece of architecture that respects and responds to its hillside woodland setting.”
-The accommodation will include a bedroom, kitchen and dining area, bathroom, living room, and a west-facing deck to capture scenic views.
-Essential utilities such as running water and electricity will be extended from Coombe Rise, with a nearby bio-digester managing sewage sustainably.
+Designed by CSK Chartered Architects, the treehouse is a unique architectural creation that harmonizes with the hillside woodland surroundings.
+It will feature a bedroom, kitchen, dining area, bathroom, living room, and a west-facing deck, comfortably accommodating two adults.
+Utilities such as running water and electricity will be extended from Coombe Rise, and a nearby bio-digester will manage sewage sustainably.

-Somerset Council’s approval was granted through delegated powers, supported by local authorities including Bruton Town Council.
-Senior planning officer Eren Balkir confirmed that all concerns could be managed through planning conditions.
+The planning approval was granted through delegated powers by Somerset planning officers, with support from Bruton Town Council.
+Senior planning officer Eren Balkir confirmed that all concerns had been adequately addressed with conditions.

 SUBSCRIBE FOR UPDATES